 We place considerable importance on our Corporate Social Responsibility throughout the group, looking at our desired impact on the environment, the communities in which we operate, and our people.

-We set ourselves challenging fundraising targets each year and work hard to achieve them through a multitude of events, including bake-offs, bike rides and even skydives.
-The company then matches every penny that gets donated to help us match our targets.
+We set ourselves ambitious fundraising targets each year and work hard to achieve them through a multitude of events, including bake-offs, an annual auction of promises and physical challenges such as bike rides, abseiling and even skydives.
+The company then matches every penny that gets donated to help us achieve our targets.

 We strive to be a good corporate citizen in all our locations, recognising our responsibility to work in partnership with the communities in which we operate.
 Our aim is for these communities to benefit directly from our presence, through our support of local initiatives, charitable events and the community as a whole.